awsdocs/amazon-appstream2-developer-guide/doc_source/tutorial-image-builder.md

     To continue creating images, start the image builder and connect to it from the console, or create a new image builder\.

 **Note**
-To change your image, such as add other applications or update existing applications, you must create a new image\.
-To do so, restart and reconnect to the image builder, make your changes, and then repeat the Image Assistant process to create a new image that includes the changes\.
+After you create an image, you can't change it\.
+To add other applications, update existing applications, or change image settings, you must start and reconnect to the image builder that you used to create the image, or, if you deleted that image builder, launch a new image builder builder that is based on your image\.
+Then, make your changes and create a new image\.

-## Step 8 \(Optional\): Tag and Copy an Image<a name="tutorial-image-builder-tag-copy"></a>
+## Step 7 \(Optional\): Tag and Copy an Image<a name="tutorial-image-builder-tag-copy"></a>

 After you create an image, you can apply one or more tags to help manage the image\.
 You can also copy the image within the same region or to a new region within the same AWS account\.
 Copying a source image results in an identical but distinct destination image\.
 AWS does not copy any user\-defined tags, however\.
 Also, you can only copy custom images that you create, not the base images that are provided by AWS\.